IqbalAhmadi/Lernantino-Portfolio/README.md

 ## Description
 This repo provides other developers as well as potential employers with a visual snapshot of my info and projects.

-- HTML was updated to utilize semantic HTML 5
-- CSS was consolidated and modified to reflect proper utilization
-- Alt attributes were added to img tags for accesibility
-- Heading tags were updated to follow proper order

 ## Built With

 - HTML